ChrisK91/chrisk91.github.io/content/post/2026-06-11-Housekeeping.md

 This page is mainly my "hobby" page, so updates will continue to be sporadic.
 I'm currently working a lot with esphome and home assistant, so there might be some updates about that in the future.

 I do plan on updating this site to Tailwind 4 sometime in the future.
 I'm also thinking about the comments.
 They currently use Disqus, which I might change to another service in the future (or remove them entirely and "embed" the existing comments statically so they wont get lost).

+**Update:** The site has now also been updated to Tailwind 4, which wasn't really too much of an issue.
+Hugo has a [`tailwindcss` function](https://gohugo.io/functions/css/tailwindcss/) with a good explanation to get you almost all the way there.